Encode or decode URL strings online. Convert special characters to percent-encoding or decode them.

 When debugging API issues, decode the full URL to see the actual parameter values being sent.
 This often reveals encoding problems that are not visible in the encoded form.

-URL encoding (also called percent-encoding) converts characters that are not allowed or have special meaning in URLs into a safe format using percent signs followed by hexadecimal values.
-For example, a space becomes %20 and an ampersand becomes %26.
-This is necessary because URLs have a restricted character set (RFC 3986), and characters outside this set must be encoded to be transmitted correctly.
-Without proper encoding, URLs can break, data can be corrupted, and security vulnerabilities can arise.
+URL encoding (percent-encoding) converts characters not allowed in URLs into a safe format using percent signs followed by hexadecimal values.
+For example, spaces become %20 and ampersands become %26.
+This is necessary because URLs have a restricted character set (RFC 3986), and unencoded special characters can break links or corrupt data.

 In JavaScript, encodeURI() encodes a complete URL while preserving characters that have special meaning in URL structure (:, /, ?, #, &, =). encodeURIComponent() encodes a URL component (like a parameter value) and encodes all special characters including those that have URL structural meaning.
 Use encodeURI() for complete URLs and encodeURIComponent() for individual parameter values.